SMSpp-Project/smspp-project/CapacitatedFacilityLocation/README.md

 integer optimality (required if, for instance, you want to test changing the problem type from splittable to unsplittable).

-A makefile is also provided that builds the executable inluding the `LagrangianDualSolver` module, the `BundleSolver` module, the `MILPSolver` module, the `MCFBlock` module, the `BinaryKnapsackBlock` module, together of course with the core SMS++ library.
+A makefile is also provided that builds the executable including the `LagrangianDualSolver` module, the `BundleSolver` module, the `MILPSolver` module, the `MCFBlock` module, the `BinaryKnapsackBlock` module, together of course with the core SMS++ library.